Abarim Publications' online Biblical Greek Dictionary

 In the New Testament our word may mean simply other, another, some other or alternative (Matthew 2:12, John 21:25, Acts 19:21), or a next one (not being the first; Mark 12:4, Revelation 12:3), or more than just mentioned; other ones (John 20:30).
 On occasion our word comes with the definite article, in which case it denotes some specified other or only other (Matthew 5:39), the remaining one (Revelation 17:10), or the elements of a predetermined set that were not those just reviewed (John 21:8).

-Our adjective αλλος (allos) comes with a handful of true derivatives and is part of several compound words:
+Our adjective αλλος (allos) occurs 159 times in the New Testament, see full concordance, comes with a handful of true derivatives and is part of several compound words:

 - The conjunction αλλα (alla), which originated as the neuter plural of αλλος (allos) and which usually can be translated with "but".
-It serves to denote antithesis or reconsideration (John 5:18, Romans 3:27), objection (Romans 10:18), correction (Mark 14:36), even incitement (Matthew 9:18) or mere transition without antithesis (John 16:7).
+It occurs 639 times in the New Testament, see full concordance, and serves to denote antithesis or reconsideration (John 5:18, Romans 3:27), objection (Romans 10:18), correction (Mark 14:36), even incitement (Matthew 9:18) or mere transition without antithesis (John 16:7).
 Frequently our word merely expresses continuation of some discourse, or a slight alteration in tone or topic (Mark 13:24, Galatians 2:14, Philippians 3:8).
 When our word is followed by a vowel, its final α (a) falls out (Matthew 4:4, Romans 1:21, 1 Thessalonians 5:9).

 - The verb αλλασσω (allasso), also occurring as αλλαττω (allatto), meaning to "otherize", to either exchange one thing for another (Romans 1:23), to change the character but not the essence of something (a voice: Galatians 4:20; the interpretation of law: Acts 6:14), or to transform (1 Corinthians 15:51, Hebrews 1:10).
 Note the significance of the use of our root word in the latter regard: at the resurrection we will receive a second but essentially similar body (still, also see 1 Corinthians 15:44).
-This verb comes with its own derivatives:
+This verb is used 6 times, see full concordance, and comes with its own derivatives:

 - Together with the preposition απο (apo), meaning from: the verb απαλλασσω (apallasso) or απαλλαττω (apallatto), literally meaning to otherize out of, or away from; to break out of some specified situation or condition, like bondage, a prison or the imminence of being dragged off to prison (Luke 12:58, Acts 19:12 and Hebrews 2:15 only).